cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-1-knowledge-acquisition.md

 **DMS Architect Task.**

-1. Add metadata about CDF to `metadata` sheet.
+1. Add metadata about CDF to `Metadata` sheet.
 2. Add columns to `Properties` sheet for how the data should be stored in Data Modeling containers.
 3. Select which properties should be indexed for fast search.
 4. Define dependencies between data by defining Data Modeling views.